colelawrence/decipad/apps/docs/docs/quick-start/notebooks.md

 ## Duplicate a Published Notebook

-- To **duplicate a published notebook**, make sure you're signed in and visit the notebook you want to duplicate, then click `Duplicate Notebook` on the top right. <br></br>
+- To **duplicate a published notebook**, make sure you're signed in and visit the notebook you want to duplicate, then click `Duplicate Notebook` on the top right. <br />
   Take a look at our [Gallery of examples](/gallery) to find notebooks to duplicate.

 ## Duplicate Your Notebook